Biden Education Department Approves One Request to Cancel State Tests But Rejects Others

 Scott Marion, the president of the Center for Assessment, criticized the department’s approach.

-Michigan, he said, has a right to be aggrieved after seeing its own waiver request turned down but D.C.'s approved, given the recent spike in coronavirus cases in the state and the decision by Detroit schools and other Michigan districts to shift back to remote learning this week.
+Michigan, he said, has a right to be aggrieved after seeing its own waiver request turned down but the District of Columbia’s approved, given the recent spike in coronavirus cases in the state and the decision by Detroit schools and other Michigan districts to shift back to remote learning this week.

 “The logic eludes me,” Marion said.
 “I see tremendous inconsistency in what the feds are approving and not approving.”